The Leys School: The Leys Thistle

-The Scottish community at the school set up the 'Leys Thistle' in October 1915 in order to unite Scottish families while they were away from Scotland.
+The Scottish community at the school set up the 'Leys Thistle' in October 1915 in order to unite Scottish families away from Scotland.
 The 'Thistle' was created by Scottish members of North 'A'.
-Following the first meeting on Halloween 1915, the 'rush to join was tremendous' and many applicants were said to have lied about Scottish heritage to get into the club, such was the demand.
-The publication of the society was called the 'Leys Thistle' and the first publication was in March 1917.
-The motto of the club is Nemo Me Impune Lacessit or 'no one touches me with impunity'.
+Following the first meeting on Halloween 1915, the 'rush to join was tremendous' and applicants were said to have lied about Scottish heritage to get into the club, such was the demand.
+The publication of the society was called the Leys Thistle and the first publication was in March 1917.

-The first publication of 'The Leys Thistle' states that the club had only three rules:
+The first publication of 'The Leys Thistle' states that the club had three rules: